filipinascimento/bl-network-measurements/README.md

-# Measurements for networks
+# Obtain Communities for conmat networks
-Calculates network measurements for data and respective null models.
+Obtain the community structure for networks by using the Louvain or Infomap methods.

 # Input format
-Networks must formated as edgelists.
+Networks must formated as brainlife conmat datatype.

 # Example usage
 Just clone this repository and go into project directory